lord2y/alpine-apu/README.md

 # README

-This repository aim to create an automated and reproducible.
+This repository aim to create an automated and reproducible Alpine Linux ISO for PCEngines APU2.
 Example has been taken from [here](https://wiki.alpinelinux.org/wiki/How_to_make_a_custom_ISO_image_with_mkimage).

 To build the `.iso` you have to build the container: